micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 This looks really promising.
 Doest that attempts count go up?

-Is this documented anywhere?
-Nope!

 ---

 # We have an event to watch but we don't know what failure looks like

----

 # No Documentation of needs-retry.s3.ListBuckets Event 😭

----
+// ---
-# Where we are
+// # Where we are
-	1. Got some jobs taking a long time
+// 	1.
+Got some jobs taking a long time
-	2. Guessed it's retries causing this
+// 	2.
+Guessed it's retries causing this
-	3. Want to use events to monitor these but don't have docs
+// 	3.
+Want to use events to monitor these but don't have docs
-	4. ??
+// 	4. ??
+//

 ---
 # How do we figure out what the event looks like for real?